> For Authors and Reviewers > Instructions for Authors

 Authors are requested to submit their papers electronically by using online manuscript submission available at https://submit.jkns.or.kr/.
 This site will guide authors stepwise through the submission process.
 Authors can upload their articles as Microsoft (MS) Word.

 Authors, reviewers, and editors send and receive all correspondence by e-mail and no paper correspondence is necessary.

-Upon submission of a manuscript, authors should upload copyright release/author agreement form and Author checklist (http://jkns.or.kr)
+Upon submission of a manuscript, authors should upload copyright release and author agreement form (http://jkns.or.kr)

 The editorial board will make a decision on the approval for publication of the submitted manuscripts, and can request any further corrections, revisions, and deletions to the article text if necessary.